 If you have ever dreamed of visiting France, the French Riviera is the perfect place to start.
-Provence Alpes Cote d'Azur is more than just glitz and glamour.
+Provence-Alpes-Côte d'Azur is more than just glitz and glamour.
 In addition to watching the Formula 1 Grand Prix in Monaco, the Film Festival in Cannes, and Lemon Festival in Menton, you can also explore little towns, great food, excellent wine, and nature.

-This is my list of places to visit in Provence Alpes Cote d'Azur.
+This is my list of places to visit in Provence-Alpes-Côte d'Azur.

 Villefranche sur Mer

-If I was to describe my perfect summer getaway in the French Riviera it would be: a lunch date in Nice, shopping in Saint Tropez, gambling and partying in Monaco, dinner in Cannes, and finally aperitivo in Antibes.
-Leonardo DiCaprio loves Antibes but who doesn’t love this resort town after all.
-When you’re not sunbathing on the beach, exploring museums, or the lighthouse around Cap d’Antibes, the old town is the perfect place to enjoy your afternoon.
-Grab a seat and order a cup of espresso, a glass of wine, ice cream, and crepe.
-Antibes doesn’t offer a lot of things to do like Nice, but that’s what makes Antibes so special.
+If I were to describe my perfect summer getaway in the French Riviera, it would be: a lunch date in Nice, shopping in Saint Tropez, gambling and partying in Monaco, dinner in Cannes, and finally aperitivo in Antibes.
+Leonardo DiCaprio loves Antibes, but who doesn’t love this resort town after all.
+The old town is the perfect place to enjoy your afternoon when you’re not sunbathing on the beach, exploring museums, or the lighthouse around Cap d’Antibes.
+Grab a seat and order a cup of espresso, a glass of wine, ice cream, and a crepe.
+Antibes doesn’t offer many things to do like Nice, but that’s what makes Antibes so unique.
 Quaint and unbelievably charming.

 Saint Jean Cap Ferrat